 - The probable age of the fetus at the time the abortion is scheduled3

 Have you had an abortion?
-Many women who have had an abortion report feeling an immediate sense of relief while others say they felt an overwhelming sense of sadness.
+Many women who have had an abortion report experiencing strong emotions, such as an overwhelming sense of sadness.
 Your feelings matter.
 Whatever your experience may have been or will be in the future, we are here for you.

 In a one-on-one, highly confidential setting, we will listen to where you’ve been, guide you on how to move forward, and offer hope to encourage you right where you are.

 Journey with someone who has been there too.